 His willingness to part with some of his favorite figures to complete another enthusiast's collection demonstrates Groudine's high regard for teamwork, both in art and in science.

-In recognition of Groudine's contributions to biomedical research, he has been elected to the prestigious National Academy of Sciences, the Institute of Medicine and the American Academy of Arts and Sciences.
+At Fred Hutch, Groudine holds the Mark Groudine Chair for Outstanding Achievements in Science and Service.
+In recognition of his contributions to biomedical research, he has been elected to the prestigious National Academy of Sciences, the Institute of Medicine and the American Academy of Arts and Sciences.
 He has also received a rare honor from the National Institutes of Health in the form of two consecutive Merit awards — long-term funding for investigators with impressive records of scientific achievement in promising research areas.
 Less than 5 percent of NIH-funded investigators receive such awards, and even fewer get two.

 As a researcher and lifelong learner, Groudine sees similarities between the subjective nature of science and art.